samcapece/Machine-Architecture/README.md

 ## Course Overview

-This repository contains the projects for the Machine Architecture and Organization course.
-The course covers fundamental concepts in machine architecture including assembly language, processor design, memory hierarchies, and optimization techniques.
-Projects in this course are designed to provide hands-on experience with low-level programming, performance optimization, and system-level analysis.
+This repository contains all the projects from the Machine Architecture and Organization course (CSCI 2021) at the University of Minnesota.
+The course offers a deep dive into computer architecture, focusing on assembly language, system-level programming, debugging, and optimization techniques.
+Each project within this repository is aimed at enhancing practical skills in handling complex machine-level programming challenges.

-## Projects Overview
+## Project Summaries

-### Project 1: Assembly Programming Basics
+### Project 1: Gradebook Program

-- **Objective**: Introduced assembly programming.
-Tasks included writing simple assembly routines to perform arithmetic operations and control flow.
-- **Key Concepts**: Basic syntax and operations in x86 assembly, stack management, and subroutine calls.
+**Objective**: Implement a gradebook application in C using a hash table to manage student grades.

-### Project 2: Debugging and Reverse Engineering
+### Project 2: Bitwise Operations and Debugging Puzzles

-- **Objective**: Focused on using debugging tools to reverse engineer given binary files.
-- **Key Concepts**: Use of GNU Debugger (gdb) to dissect and understand assembly code, enhancing skills in identifying the functionality of unknown binaries.
+**Objective**: Solve programming puzzles using bitwise operations and debug a complex software using GNU Debugger.

-### Project 3: Advanced Assembly and Optimization
+### Project 3: Assembly Programming and Debugging

-- **Objective**: Extended assembly programming to include optimization techniques for improving the performance of provided code snippets.
-- **Key Concepts**: Instruction-level optimization, branch prediction, and effective cache utilization.
+**Objective**: Develop and debug assembly language programs, transitioning from high-level C programming.

-### Project 4: Data Analysis and Computational Efficiency
+### Project 4: Advanced Data Analysis and Optimization

-- **Objective**: Involved writing and optimizing algorithms for high-efficiency data processing, particularly focusing on matrix operations and data structure manipulation.
-- **Key Concepts**: Advanced optimization, performance analysis (wall time vs. CPU time), and algorithmic efficiency in a high-level programming environment.
+**Objective**: Optimize data processing algorithms for better computational efficiency.

 ## Repository Structure

-Each project folder contains:
-- Source files: Implementation of project requirements.
-- Documentation: Specific instructions and objectives for each project.
-- Makefiles: Scripts for compiling the projects and running tests.
+Each project folder contains source files, a Makefile for building the projects, and a specific README detailing the project objectives, setup instructions, and usage guide.